Categories

 Agilitest is a software solution installed on your computer and regularly updated at launch.

-In the facts, without additional configuration, Agilitest currently supports 5 browsers: Chrome, Firefox, NewEdge, Opera and Internet Explorer in version 11.
+In fact, without any additional configuration, Agilitest currently supports 5 browsers:

-Our philosophy is to provide support as soon as possible to the latest versions of browsers, and this is why we use the web drivers to communicate to the browsers : we can provide a very quick support as soon as the Selenium drivers that we rely on are updated on these latest versions.
+Agilitest’s philosophy is to provide support as quickly as possible for the latest browser versions, and that's why web drivers are used to communicate with browsers.
+It can allows a very fast support as soon as the Selenium drivers we rely on are updated to these latest versions.

-Therefore, the update of Agilitest will bring with it the latest version of the driver and will drive the latest version of the browser, and generally you have nothing to do because:
+As a result, the Agilitest update will bring with it the latest driver version and drive the latest browser version, and generally you don't have to do anything because :

-• If you update your browser, it should be done without impacting the operation.
+• If you update your browser, this should have no impact on the operation.

-• If you do not update it, well, it is often possible that the latest driver provides backward compatibility with previous versions of browsers, and in most cases, it goes well.
+• If you don't update it, well, it's often possible for the latest driver to provide backward compatibility with previous browser versions, and in most cases this works out fine.

-Adding new browser versions to Agilitest requires the configuration of the editor in the .atsProperties file.
+Adding new browser versions to Agilitest requires editor configuration in .atsProperties file

-To set up a new browser, insert the following lines into your .atsProperties file:
+To configure a new browser, insert the following lines in your .atsProperties file:

 <browser>